rptcloud/azure_terraform/terraform_advanced/09-azure_remote_state.md

 ## Task 2: Deploy the configuration using the `local` backend

-In the `main` directory add the following to the `terraform.tf` directory:
+In the `vnet` directory add the following to the `terraform.tf` directory:

 ```hcl
 terraform {